Zimbabwe heads to elections as it sees some of the world's highest inflation

 The Mnangagwa government promises to do more to boost the national currency if reelected.

-Darius Bongwe, 28, a cellphone airtime vendor [[IS THAT ADDITION CORRECT?
-"AIRTIME VENDOR" MAY NOT BE AN IMMEDIATELY RECOGNIZABLE JOB FOR MOST U.S. READERS]] who grew up in a ZANU-PF-supporting family in a small central village called Silobela, believes Mnangagwa can deliver on his pledge.
+Darius Bongwe, 28, a cellphone airtime vendor who grew up in a ZANU-PF-supporting family in a small central village called Silobela, believes Mnangagwa can deliver on his pledge.

 "Mnangagwa is someone who has the people at heart.
 He has brought development to the people.
 Like in my area, we now have a dam," he told NPR.